-You must have a solid centered base to start, learn to stay attentive, do not let yourself be pulled, be confident, stay strong but soft, be still, gentle but very precise, stay slow and patient.
+You must have a solid centered base to start, learn to stay attentive, do not let yourself be pulled, stay strong but soft, be still, gentle but very precise, stay slow and patient.

 At Pouygarin the main technique used is throwing on the pottery wheel.
 Not that easy at first, but with patience and practice comes the fascination for it.
 Each student will have access to an electric wheel.
 Classes are adapted to beginners as well as more advanced students.
 Other techniques such as coil or slab building will be available upon request.

 We offer an extensive program built upon the basic technique of throwing.
 The exact content of the lessons is adapted to personal requirements and individual abilities.
 We teach the following topics: